 Even if your membership fees are exempt, you may elect to have them treated as taxable.
-This election allows you to claim ITCs and ITRs for any expenses related to the memberships.
-If your members are registered for the GST and the QST and are using their memberships for their commercial activities, they too may claim ITCs and ITRs for the taxes they pay on their membership fees.
+This election allows you to claim ITCs and ITRs with respect to any expenses related to the memberships.
+If your members are registered for the GST and the QST and are using their memberships for their commercial activities, they too may claim ITCs and ITRs in respect of the taxes they pay on their membership fees.
 To elect to have your memberships treated as taxable, you must complete form FP-623-V, Election by a Public Sector Body to Have Exempt Memberships Treated as Taxable Supplies.